microsoft/language-server-protocol/protocol.md

 	 */
 	range: Range;
 	/**
 	 * The uri this link points to.
+If missing the text document used in the request
+	 * is the `target`.
 	 */
-	target: DocumentUri;
+	target?: DocumentUri;
 }
 ```
 * error: code and message set in case an exception happens during the document link request.